What Do Automotive Specialty Technician Do?

 - Online service manual database software

-Education needed to be an Automotive Specialty Technician:
+What education is needed to be an Automotive Specialty Technician?

 How many years of work experience do I need?